-The analysis of the high case-by-case variability in the tropospheric signature after an SSW event is further complicated by 50 the fact that there exists a range of different metrics for characterizing the downward impact, with each definition yielding a different set and number of SSW events with apparent surface impacts.
+The analysis of the high case-by-case variability in the tropospheric signature after an SSW event is further complicated by the fact that there exists a range of different metrics for characterizing the downward impact, with each definition yielding a different set and number of SSW events with apparent surface impacts.
 In particular, the occurrence and type of downward impact has been investigated with respect to the SSW geometry, i.e., split versus displacement events (Charlton and Polvani, 2007; Mitchell et al., 2013; Maycock and Hitchcock, 2015; Seviour et al., 2016; Lehtonen and Karpechko, 2016), though no statistically robust differences with respect to wave geometry emerge in the tropospheric response.
-In addition, it has been to forcing over Eurasia (White et al., 2019; Tyrrell et al., 2019; Peings, 2019).
-Furthermore, the evolution of the stratosphere troposphere system following the SSW (Kodera et al., 2016) and in particular the persistence of the lower stratospheric response after the SSW event (Hitchcock et al., 2013a; Karpechko et al., 2017; Runde et al., 2016; Polichtchouk et al., 2018) have been
+In addition, it has been suggested that precursors to SSW events with a downward influence differ from SSWs without such a tropospheric impact in terms of strength and location (Nakagawa and Yamazaki, 2006; Domeisen, 2019; Zhang et al., 2019), in particular with respect to forcing over Eurasia (White et al., 2019; Tyrrell et al., 2019; Peings, 2019).
+Furthermore, the evolution of the stratosphere-troposphere system following the SSW (Kodera et al., 2016) and in particular the persistence of the lower stratospheric response after the SSW event (Hitchcock et al., 2013a; Karpechko et al., 2017; Runde et al., 2016; Polichtchouk et al., 2018) have been found to determine the existence and type of a downward response.
+These studies use indices for the downward effect that are based on exclusively stratospheric or a combination of stratospheric and tropospheric indicators.
+For comparison, in this study we will investigate purely tropospheric indicators of the downward impact of SSW events.
+Definitions of a downward impact using tropospheric indicators are generally based on largescale circulation indices such as the NAO (Charlton-Perez et al., 2018; Domeisen, 2019) or tropospheric jet location (Garfinkel et al., 2013; Afargan-Gerstman and Domeisen, 2020; Maycock et al., 2020).